syedsaqib2457/php-hash/documentation/add_system_user_authentication_token_source.md

 ### action

-This is required for authenticating user scope and processing data for adding system user authentication token sources.

 The value must be `add_system_user_authentication_token_source`.

+### data [ip_address_range_start]

+This is required to identify the first IP address in a range of IP addresses.

+The value must be a `public or reserved IPv4 or IPv6 address`.

+### data [ip_address_range_stop]

+This is required to identify the last IP address in a range of IP addresses.

+The value must be a `public or reserved IPv4 or IPv6 address`.

+If the system user authentication token source only has 1 IP address, the value should be the same as `ip_address_range_start`.

 ### data [system_user_authentication_token_id]